 - Power to the wireless radio is off or no signal. - Power to the wireless radio is on.
 The signal strength of the wireless connection is poor.
 To improve signal strength, move your computer closer to the wireless access point. - Power to the wireless radio is on.
 The signal strength of the wireless connection is marginal. - Power to the wireless radio is on.
 The signal strength of the wireless connection is excellent.

 Access Connections status icon:

-- \$\B\$ No location profile is active or none exists. - L Current location profile is disconnected. - \( \frac{1}{4}\) Current location profile is connected.
+- No location profile is active or none exists. - \$\rightarrow\$ Current location profile is disconnected.

 Access Connections wireless status icon: